MPs in South Africa have rejected a contentious land expropriation bill.

 According to numbers quoted by President Cyril Ramaphosa, whites, who account for 8% of the population, “own 72 percent of (the) farms” today.

-Only about 10% of the land is owned by black people, who account for four-fifths of the population.
+Only about 10% of black people, who make up four-fifths of the population, own property.

-The ideas, which would have allowed the state to confiscate farmland from private owners without paying for it and transfer it to landless blacks, had been in the works for four years by a multi-party commission.
+The ideas, which would have allowed the state to confiscate property from private owners without paying for it and parcel it out to landless blacks, had been in the works for some years by a multi-party commission.

-In South Africa, the question of whether to acquire land without compensating its current owners is a difficult and emotional one.
+In South Africa, the question of whether to acquire land without compensating its current owners is divided and emotional.

 However, the Democratic Alliance, the major opposition party, dismissed his rationale, claiming that the idea violated property rights and created uncertainty.